zboinek/image_processing/README.md

 ![Images per second](images/ips.png)

 # Questions
 I defenitely don't know how to go further.
-Is there a way to read images streight to GPU?
+Is there a way to read images straight to GPU?
 Use of another library to read image?
 Another way of multiprocessing files?